-On the bright first Saturday morning in March, Chris–the husband and daddy–packed up the girls and drove to Menards, Lowe’s, and Home Depot.
+On a bright first Saturday morning in March, Chris–the husband and daddy–packed up the girls and drove to Menards, Lowe’s, and Home Depot.
 They were on a mission to buy the supplies needed to redo our bathroom.
 What they ran into was the opportunity to build.
-They all came home extremely excited and chitty chatty.
-Meanwhile, the boys were beside themselves with envy.
+They all came home extremely excited and chitty-chatty.
+Meanwhile, the boys were beside themselves with envy having to wait until the following month.

 The projects are easy for parents and children to do together.
 They have many different steps with simple instructions to follow.
 I promise they are fairly simple.
 I have a hard time with following written directions and I was able to do it.
 When we arrived at 9:15 am, the benches were packed.
 I think this was an anticipated event this month because we were told that they had 15 families there before 9:00.
 I noticed that for the most part, the kids were very patient.
 They were excited to do their projects, so I was amazed at how well they waited for a spot to open.